Medicare 101: An Overview of the Basics

-Medicare, the national health insurance program for U.S. citizens and permanent legal residents, is the most common insurance options for seniors.
+Medicare, the national health insurance program for U.S. citizens and permanent legal residents, is the most common insurance option for seniors.

 While chatter about a national health care system can be traced back to the early 1900s, the program wasn’t signed into law until 1965.
 Nineteen million people signed up for Medicare during its first year, and today, the program currently covers almost 66 million Americans (per the latest Centers for Medicare & Medicaid Services (CMS) data).